Have you ever felt completely drained, depleted, and exhausted around a particular person, for no apparent reason?

-An energy vampire is a person who feeds off your emotional, or psychic, energy.
-People who display energy vampire traits generally lack empathy, sensitivity, and emotional maturity.
+An energy vampire is a person who feeds off your emotional or psychic energy.
+People who display energy vampire traits generally lack empathy, consideration, and/or emotional maturity.
 As a result of the pain or insecurity they feel inside, energy vampires are addicted to preying on the vitality of others as an attempt to heal their inner suffering.

 6 Energy Vampire Types

 While it’s easy to feel resentful towards energy vampires, it’s important to remember that they haven’t developed the capacity to deal with their issues yet.

 Energy vampires prey on others because they are in pain.
 However, the important thing to remember is that you are NOT responsible for resolving their issues.
 THEY are responsible for sorting out their struggles.

 Often, an energy vampire leaves us feeling so drained that we are incapable of taking care of ourselves.
 As a result of constantly interacting with an energy vampire, we might feel chronically fatigued, depressed, anxious, irritable or angry.